top of page

 Understand Your Dog's Needs

-Before exploring handy tips, it’s important to recognize your dog's specific needs.
+Before diving into handy tips, it’s important to recognize your dog's specific needs.
 Different breeds respond to heat in various ways.
-For example, brachycephalic breeds like Bulldogs and Pugs are at a higher risk of overheating due to their short snouts.
-Additionally, a study from the American Kennel Club found that nearly 40% of pet owners reported their dogs showing signs of heat stress during the summer.
-Signs such as lethargy, excessive panting, and reluctance to engage in activities can indicate your dog is too hot.
+For instance, brachycephalic breeds like Bulldogs and Pugs are at a higher risk of overheating due to their short snouts.
+A study from the American Kennel Club found that nearly 40% of pet owners reported their dogs showing signs of heat stress during the summer.

 Hydration is Key